davidcmorris/leadfromthehip/posts/your-first-post.md

 .. description:
 .. type: text
 -->
-#This is my first post using this new platform.
+#This is my first post.
+Going to see what happens.
+When we have multiple lines.
+My list:
+- Eggs
+- Cheese
+- Peppers
+- millk
+#When should this go longer:
+1. Open door
+2. Push foot on the brake
+3. Press start button.